garrandall/popular-music-data/tracks/don-t-talk-jon-b.md

 And if it's alright with you (Oh, baby)
 I might be tipsy
 But I ain't crazy, baby
-If It's alright with you, ohh, baby
+If It's alright with you, oh, baby
 I might be tipsy
 But I ain't crazy, baby
 To want to come home with you